hot-glue-for-rails/hot-glue/README.md

+## 5. ADD HOT GLUE GEM & PICK A THEME

-## 5. PICK A THEME & DECIDE IF YOU WANT TO USE BOOTSTRAP LAYOUT OR HOTGLUE LAYOUT
+PICK A THEME & DECIDE IF YOU WANT TO USE BOOTSTRAP LAYOUT OR HOTGLUE LAYOUT

+Add `gem 'hot-glue'` to your Gemfile & `bundle install`

+Purchase a license at https://heliosdev.shop/hot-glue-license

+During in installation, you MUST supply a `--layout` flag.
 ### `--layout` flag
 Here you will set up and install Hot Glue for the first time.
 It will install a config file that will save two preferences: layout (hotglue or bootstrap) and markup (erb or haml or slim).